RealLionelMuhire/alx-low_level_programming/0x00-hello_world/README.md

-This directory contains exercises on introduction to c language
+This directory contains exercises on introduction to c language. and other application on alx